CME information and disclosures

 | || |

 Puberty suppression

-- Children and adolescents may be taking puberty inhibitors to prevent the unwanted development of secondary sex characteristics of the sex assigned at birth.
+- Children and adolescents may be considered for therapy with puberty inhibitors to prevent the unwanted development of secondary sex characteristics of the sex assigned at birth.

 - May be taken alongside masculinizing and feminizing hormone therapy

 Gender-affirming surgery may include genital surgery, chest surgery, and additional procedures such as facial feminization or masculinization.
 Up to half of transgender individuals undergo a gender-affirming surgical procedure, and demand is increasing.
 Several procedures are often required to achieve the desired outcome.

 Transgender individuals may choose to undergo several or none of these procedures.